Kids In Transition to School

 * When do the sessions take place and for how long?

-Groups take place three times per week, for two hours each time.
-Groups happen in July and August.
-There will be 3-4 additional groups to help families transition into Kindergarten in September.
+Groups take place three times per week, on Tuesdays, Wednesdays, and Thursdays, for two hours each time.
+Groups happen in July and August and run for a total of 8 weeks.

 * What about Spanish only KITS?

 A Spanish-only session is offered at Guy Lee Elementary for Spanish-speaking families.

 * Transportation?Limited transportation is available… you will get more details as we get closer to the start date.

 The best way to register is using the links above.

 * Note: Space is limited and groups fill up fast.
 Interested parents/guardians can email Melissa Locke.